neverbot/SublimerLog/readme.md

 ### Settings

-Edit `sublimer-log.sublime-settings` to configure behavior.
+Edit `SublimerlLog.sublime-settings` to configure behavior.
 Current keys used by the code:

 - `show_console_on_startup` (bool) — open the console automatically on plugin load.
 - `enable_file_logging` (bool) — enable writing console output to a file.